mchung/active_blog/README.markdown

 # ActiveBlog is a work in progress.

-ActiveBlog is Rails engine written to satisfy blogging requirements.
+ActiveBlog is Rails engine written to satisfy *minimal* blogging requirements.

 The ActiveBlog BlogPost model: